gemmaqu/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

-What worked, what didn't, what advice would you give someone taking this course in the future?
+What worked, what didn't, what advice would you give someone taking this course in the future? start as early as you can.
+TA hours really helo a lot.